Ahnd6474/LATTE/README.md

 ---

 ## Known Limitations
-- Very long free-run decoding can drift; the surrogate reduces but does not eliminate this.
 - Extremely remote homology can still benefit from larger PLMs/MSA-based features; use LATTE as a **recall-boosting front-end**, not a wholesale replacement for alignment.

 ---